Future Home Design: 5 Ways the COVID-19 Pandemic is Reshaping Our Spaces

 4. Purer, healthier indoor air

-Since the discovery that COVID-19 is mainly spread through the air on microscopic aerosols, indoor air quality has been a top concern for many people.
+Since the discovery that COVID-19 is mainly spread through the air through microscopic aerosols, indoor air quality has been a top concern for many people.
 As a result, the demand for robust air ventilation, filtration, and purification systems has skyrocketed.

 It’s highly likely that an increasing number of homeowners will install air purification systems as time goes on.
 Working in conjunction with your regular HVAC system, an air purification system takes in outside air, reconditions it, and supplies it as fresh, filtered air into your home.